Ipswich Motorway Upgrade: Rocklea to Darra (remaining sections)

 The Ipswich Motorway Corridor currently experiences congestion and extensive delays.
-Modelling undertaken for the 2015 Australian Infrastructure Audit estimates the direct cost of congestion along the corridor at around $30 million to $40 million in 2011, which is projected to increase considerably over time.
+Modelling undertaken for the 2019 Australian Infrastructure Audit estimates the direct cost of congestion along the corridor at around $68 million in 2016, which is projected to increase considerably over time.

 The problem results in inefficient freight movement.
 The Ipswich Motorway is one of the three busiest freight corridors in Queensland.
 The section between Rocklea and Darra is used by 10,000–12,000 heavy vehicles a day, representing 15–18% of all traffic.

 The initiative proposes a suite of road upgrades along 7 km of the Ipswich Motorway between Rocklea and Darra, including:

 - widening the corridor to six lanes